Subscribe / Renew

 The midblock site measures 7,200 square feet.

-The plan, by Nieman Taber Architects, is to begin work this summer on a gut rehab and one-story addition to 510 Broadway that will up it from 40 SRO units to a very modern, market-rate 86 congregate dwelling units and SEDUs (small efficiency dwelling units).
+The plan, by Neiman Taber Architects, is to begin work this summer on a gut rehab and one-story addition to 510 Broadway that will up it from 40 SRO units to a very modern, market-rate 86 congregate dwelling units and SEDUs (small efficiency dwelling units).

 STS Construction Services is the general contractor.
 Padden says they're close to securing final permits, and that completion is expected next year.